txstate-etc/svelte-forms/README.md

 * `store` - (optional, bindable) The `FormStore` object that manages all the state.
 You may pass in your own subclass of `FormStore`, or bind this prop to receive the instance that is automatically created for you.
 Once you have the store instance, you can call its many mutation functions like `store.setData(newPayload)`.
 * `preload` - (optional) If the user is editing an existing object, use this prop to pass in the existing object.
 Properties not present in the form will be left alone while the user is editing.
 Only works once, when the form mounts in the browser.
 Alternatively, you can bind the store and call `setData` at any time.
 Validation will immediately kick off after the preload or any `setData` call.
 ### Default Slot Props
+* `data` - The current data being managed by the form.
+This will update as the user interacts with the form, so it provides an easy way to do conditional logic or show informational messages.
 * `messages` - Array of global messages to show the user at the bottom of the form.
 Messages that had a `path` are NOT included in this list.
 If you fail to show these to the user they will be lost.
 * `allMessages` - Array of all the messages returned by the last validation/submission.
 You would only need this if you have decided to show all validation errors in one place instead of inline with the failed inputs.
 * `saved` - `true` if the JSON payload has not changed since the last successful submission